 Program of Liberal Studies

 Joseph Rosenberg is a literary critic and cultural historian specializing in modernism and its aftermath.
 His work has appeared or is forthcoming in venues such as Modernism/Modernity, The Henry James Review, the Oxford Handbooks of Modernism, Humanities, and others.
-His first book, Wastepaper Modernism: Twentieth-Century Fiction and the Ruins of Print, an examination of the recurrent images of destroyed and ravaged print that haunt the modern novel, from Henry James’s obsessions with the burning of manuscripts to the fixation with destroyed libraries in the fiction of the Blitz.
-Wastepaper Modernism argues that these images are vital to our understanding of modernism and its aftermath, disclosing an anxiety about textual matter that lurks behind the desire for radically different modes of communication.
+His first book, Wastepaper Modernism: Twentieth-Century Fiction and the Ruins of Print (forthcoming with Oxford University Press) examines the recurrent images of destroyed and ravaged print that haunt the modern novel.
+Wastepaper Modernism shows that these images are vital to our understanding of modern fiction, disclosing an anxiety about textual matter that lurks behind the desire for radically different modes of communication.

 Rosenberg has been the recipient of major fellowships from the Social Sciences and Humanities Research Council of Canada.
 His essay “Paper Bombs” won the 2015 Space Between Society Essay Prize.